JordanTStrong/startup/README.md

 Previous items.
 Users will be able to see a clear history of every package they have ever returned with Strong Returns.

 ![Rough sketch of concept](startupSpec.jpg)

+**HTML**
+- Basic structural and organizational elements

+**CSS**
+- Styling and animating

+**JavaScript**
+- Interactivity.
+Buttons to login, create account, select a date, box quantity, etc will all be accomplished via JS.

+**Web service**
+- When a user schedules a pickup, the web service will process this information, update the database, and send a confirmation notification.

+**Authentication**
+- Users will be able to create accounts and log in

+**Database persistence**
+- Storing user data in a database.
+Users will be able to see what packages they have returned, which packages are in process of being returned, and overall number of packages returned.

+**WebSocket**
+- Will update the user's dashboard in real time.
+For example, if the status of a package changes (like from 'scheduled for pickup' to 'in transit'), the dashboard will reflect this change immediately

+**Web framework**
+- React will allow UI to be dynamic and responsive.
+Login forms, package scheduling, and user dashboards will be interactive and update in real-time